 - Tap on the Plus Archive icon at the top.

 - Choose ZIP as the format.
 You can also check the “Delete files after archiving” if you want them gone after creating the Zip file.

 - Tap OK and that’s it.

-After that, you can easily send the file with the steps we already mentioned in the above explanation.
+After that, you can easily send the newly-created Zip file in Gmail with the steps we already mentioned in the above explanation.